-The National Park Partnership Plan (2018-2023) (NPPP) was approved by Scottish Ministers in March 2018.

-This establishes the policies and actions for the management of the National Park by the National Park Authority and our Partners.
+The National Park Partnership Plan (2018-2023) (NPPP) establishes the policies and actions for the management of the National Park by the National Park Authority and our Partners.
 It also ensures that the four statutory aims of National Park, as set out in National Parks (Scotland) Act 2000, are being achieved through new development.